johnfgibson/whyjulia/README.md

    * David Sanders' [Hands on Julia](https://github.com/dpsanders/hands_on_julia)
    * Chris Rackauckas' [Intro to Julia](https://github.com/UCIDataScienceInitiative/IntroToJulia)
    * Andreas Noack's [Fast and Flexible Linear Algebra in Julia](https://www.youtube.com/watch?v=VS0fnUOAKpI)

+## Abstract

+Julia is an innovative new open-source programming language for high-level, high-performance numerical computing.
+Julia combines the general-purpose breadth and extensibility of Python, the ease-of-use, numeric focus, and graphics of Matlab, the speed of C and Fortran, and the metaprogramming power of Lisp.
+Julia uses type inference and just-in-time compilation to compile high-level user code to machine code on the fly.
+A rich set of numeric types and extensive numerical libraries are built-in.
+As a result, Julia is competitive with Matlab for interactive exploration and with C and Fortran for high-performance computing.
+This talk is largely live demos of Julia's innovative features, plus a benchmark of Julia against C, C++, Fortran, Matlab, and Python on a spectral time-stepping algorithm for a 1d nonlinear partial differential equation.
+The Julia PDE code is nearly as compact as Matlab and nearly as fast as Fortran.